xenial-io/Xenial.Blog/_drafts/2020-09-17-fixing-an-n1-performance-problem-in-xaf-xpo-with-totally-undocumented-apis.md

 The build configuration is set on Debug with an attached debugger.
 XPO log verbosity = 4
 XAF log verbosity = 3
-This means those numbers *will increase in Release* configuration, so we setting the base line pessimistic (and also aim for an better developer feedback cycle).
+This means those numbers *will improve in Release* configuration, so we set a pessimistic base line (and also aim for a better developer feedback cycle).

 This will result in horrible performance: